GaryAsher/challenge-run-site/_games/tiny-rogues.md

   - slug: damageless
     label: "Damageless"
     description: |
-      • Complete the run without taking any damage.
+      • Complete a category without taking any damage.

       • Damage is any loss of your character's current health, regardless of source.